open-guides/og-aws/README.md

 Why an Open Guide?
 ------------------

 A lot of information on AWS is already written.
 Most people learn AWS by reading a blog or a “[getting started guide](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html)” and referring to the [standard AWS references](https://aws.amazon.com/documentation/).
 Nonetheless, trustworthy and practical information and recommendations aren’t easy to come by.
-AWS’s own documentation is a great but sprawling resource few have time time to read fully, and it doesn’t include anything but official facts, so omits experiences of engineers.
+AWS’s own documentation is a great but sprawling resource few have time to read fully, and it doesn’t include anything but official facts, so omits experiences of engineers.
 The information in blogs or [Stack Overflow](http://stackoverflow.com/questions/tagged/amazon-web-services) is also not consistently up to date.

 This guide is by and for engineers who use AWS.
 It aims to be a useful, living reference that consolidates links, tips, gotchas, and best practices.
 It arose from discussion and editing over beers by [several engineers](AUTHORS.md) who have used AWS extensively.